CodeSonia/travelrMap/README.md

 ### Value for TravelrMap:
 - Increased brand awareness as a one-stop shop.
-- Lead nurtuting.
+- Lead nurturing.
 - Be able to include a features booking whereby users are able to directly purchase when searching.
 - Able to build strategic partnerships with booking.com, AirBnB, SkySkanner, hotel.com and so on.
 - With increased traffic, can look to commercialise the website by selling advertising space.
-Also, devise partnership schems with attractions/hotels/restaurants to illustrate accurate information such as prices, promotional offers and booking availability.
+Also, devise partnership schemes with attractions/hotels/restaurants to illustrate accurate information such as prices, promotional offers and booking availability.

 _Please note, some of these values are more aligned for long-term goals for TravelrMap, as it will not be feasible to develop all of this at once.
 Please see below Strategy Table and Scope for more context._